mohinid/blog/_posts/2024-09-20-design-pattern-vs-principles.md

 thumbnail-img: /assets/img/design-patterns.png
 ---

-Most of the software engineering discussion starts with talking about Common Design Patterns and Principles.
-Well, I could not tell the exact difference between these two in an interview!
-Here is what I found in the after research.
+Most software engineering discussions start with talking about common design patterns and principles.
+Well, I could not tell the exact difference between these two on the spot!
+Here is what I found in the after-research.

 ### Design Principles vs Design Patterns: Understanding the Difference